umnfma/trade/README.md

 Remove exited containers with ``docker rm <container_name>```.

 ## Expert Tips & Tricks
-If you are a self-proclaimed e1337 h4xor, you can also run this with your favorite, process management software.
+If you are a self-proclaimed e1337 h4xor, you can also run this with your favorite process management software.
 I would recommend systemd..... but unfortunately for the competition, you are expected to make it run with docker.

 ## Deadlines